thousandbrainsproject/tbp.tbs_sensorimotor_intelligence/README.md

 For instructions on how to run experiments, please refer to the respective README files in the `monty` and `pytorch` directories.

+Information on licensing can also be found in the respective directories.